-Recommendations on the apportionment of expenses between Crown and funding employers for the year ending 30 June 2022 were made in our letter dated 16 September 2020.
+Recommendations on the apportionment of expenses between Crown and funding employers for the year ending 30 June 2023 were made in our letter dated 27 October 2021.
 It was recommended that the Crown should meet 97% of the expenses of the Authority relating to investment management and administration, with the balance to be met by funding employers.
-In addition, in our letter dated 19 January 2021, it was recommended that the expenses to be met by funding employers are recouped through a loading of 2.0% of salaries in the recommended contribution rates (1.2% of salary for Islands members).
+In addition, it was recommended that the expenses to be met by funding employers are recouped through a loading of 2.0% of salaries in the recommended contribution rates (1.2% of salary for Islands members).

-We have provided advice to the Authority on the apportionment of expenses for the year to 30 June 2023.
-Full details of our calculations and recommendations are set out in a separate letter dated 27 October 2021.
-In summary, our recommendations are that the share of expenses to be met by the Crown and by funding employers remain the same as the 2021/22 year, and are 97% and 3% respectively and that the expenses to be met by funding employers are met by a loading of 2.0% of salaries on the recommended contribution rates (1.2% where ESCT does not apply).
+We have provided advice to the Authority on the apportionment of expenses for the year to 30 June 2024.
+Full details of our calculations and recommendations are set out in a separate letter dated 5 October 2022.
+In summary, our recommendations are that the share of expenses to be met by the Crown and by funding employers are 98% and 2% respectively and that the expenses to be met by funding employers are met by a loading of 1.3% on the net of ESCT recommended contribution rates, to be grossed up by ESCT at the rate applied to the contribution for each contributor by the relevant employer e.g. 2.1% where an ESCT of 39% applies (1.3% where ESCT does not apply, or a rate between 1.3% and 2.1% based on the contributor's ESCT).